ScribeAegis/ScribeAegis/README.md

 # ScribeAegis

 ### Hey there, I'm Jason! 👋
-I enjoy building solutions and continuously learning about the latest tech to improve digital security.
+I enjoy developing solutions and continuously learning about the latest tech to improve digital security.

 ---